vegtelenseg/lemonade/README.md

 # What you need to do

 Complete and integrate the API specified below into the associated views in order for the acceptance scenarios below to pass.
+You are welcome to use any libraries or tools which would assist to complete the challenge.
+You should complete this challenge on your own, but we like a collaborative development process, so you are welcome to ask any questions throughout, and we will be happy to discuss them with you.

 # Acceptance Scenarios